-Learn how to make fresh Strawberry Cream Cheese Frosting with real strawberries.
-Makes a small batch to frost 6-8 cupcakes or one 6-8 inch cake.
+Learn how to make Strawberry Cream Cheese Frosting with fresh strawberries!
+This small batch frosting recipe makes enough to frost a 6-8 inch cake or 6-8 cupcakes.

 Ever read a post that was a long time coming?

 According to my age, I’m supposedly a millennial, growing up in a world immersed in technology.
 I’m narcissistic, lazy, and expect to be coddled with participation trophies.